frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 Before diving into a somewhat verbose description, let's give a sample configuration with a few conditional sections.
-This example makes use of two external variables (``airport`` and ``aircraft``) that `CondConfigParser`_ obtains from FGo!.
+This example makes use of two external variables (``airport`` and ``aircraft``) that `CondConfigParser`_ obtains from FFGo.
 The other three variables used in the predicates (``custom_start_pos``, ``instruments`` and ``condConfigParser_testing``) are defined in the brace-delimited section for variable assignments at the beginning of the configuration.